-- After-school study or Saturday study, provided the student’s parent/guardian has been notified.
-If transportation arrangements cannot be agreed upon, an alternative disciplinary measure may be used.
-The student must be supervised by the detaining teacher or the Building Principal or a designee.
+- After-school study or Saturday study provided the student’s parent/guardian has been notified.
+If transportation arrangements cannot be agreed upon, an alternative disciplinary measure must be used.
+The student must be supervised by the detaining teacher or the Building Principal or designee.

 - Community service with local public and nonprofit agencies that enhances community efforts to meet human, educational, environmental, or public safety needs.
 The District will not provide transportation.
 School administration shall use this option only as an alternative to another disciplinary measure, giving the student and/or parent/guardian the choice.

 - Seizure of contraband; confiscation and temporary retention of personal property that was used to violate this policy or school disciplinary rules.

 - Suspension of bus riding privileges in accordance with Board policy 7:220, Bus Conduct.

 - Out-of-school suspension from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
 A student who has been suspended may also be restricted from being on school grounds and at school activities.

 - Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years in accordance with Board policy 7:210, Expulsion Procedures.
 A student who has been expelled may also be restricted from being on school grounds and at school activities.

 - Transfer to an alternative program upon written agreement with the student’s parent(s) or following a Board of Education hearing.